 Canes and Crutches

-Whether you're recovering from surgery or suffering from bursitis pain, crutches and canes can be the ideal solution. ( See Product at Amazon )
+Whether you're recovering from surgery or suffering from bursitis pain, crutches and canes can be the ideal solution. ( See Product )

 Having a swollen and sore bursa can make moving about uncomfortable.
 You can reduce some of the pressure on the affected hip by using a quad cane or pair of forearm crutches when symptoms are particularly bad.
 Assistive devices like these are especially beneficial when recovering from hip bursitis surgery or other types of medical treatment.